-- County Lines: Criminal exploitation is also known as 'county lines' and is when gangs and organised crime networks exploit children to sell drugs.
-Often these children are made to travel across counties, and they use dedicated mobile phone 'lines' to supply drugs. - Private Fostering: is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
+- Criminal Exploitation: Criminal exploitation is child abuse where children and young people are manipulated and coerced into committing crimes.
+'County lines' is when gangs and organised crime networks exploit children and young people to sell drugs.
+Often these individuals are made to travel across counties, and they use dedicated mobile phone 'lines' to supply drugs.
+Criminal exploitation is not just exclusively 'county lines' or drug dealing, as criminal exploitation can take many forms.
+As in sexual exploitation, children and young people may consent to such acts without realising that they are being exploited. - Private Fostering: is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
 This is a private arrangement made between a parent and a carer, for 28 days or more.
-It is recognised that the local authority must be informed when such arrangements are in place for a child at the school. - Serious Violence: under KCSIE 21 this is now recognised as a specific safeguarding issue.
-New guidance states that "all staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime." - Mental Health: We take all matters of mental health very seriously here at King's.
+It is recognised that the local authority must be informed when such arrangements are in place for a child at the school. - Serious Violence: under KCSIE this is now recognised as a specific safeguarding issue.
+New guidance states that "all staff should be aware of the indicators, which may signal that children are at risk from, or are involved in serious violent crime." - Forced Marriage: As of February 2023, it is illegal to marry until an individual is 18 years old.
+Any behaviour that would encourage an individual to marry whilst under the age of 18 must be reported even if the behaviour does not involve coercive or controlling behaviour. - Mental Health: We take all matters of mental health very seriously here at King's.
 We have a Health Centre which is staffed by qualified nurses 24/7 during term time.
 We have a team of counsellors (four) and a life coach.
 We have links with the local CAMHS network.
 If our internal staff are unable to support a pupil's mental health needs we have good contacts at a local Psychology and Health Service clinic.
 Pupils are introduced to services at their induction, are reminded through house notices and assemblies of who they can contact, and are taught about mental health issues in our Life Matters programme.

 All staff at King's are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-School staff are not expected or trained to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.
+School staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern.